1. Meteorological Modeling Tools

 Most dispersion models are very generic in that the pollutant is assumed to passively transported by the wind.
 They are customized for specific applications by configuring the geometry of the source term, the specific characteristics of the pollutant such as its transformation and removal.
 Some examples follow:

-However the typical configuration focuses on finer particles that would be transport greater distances and become an aviation hazard.
+The typical configuration focuses mainly finer particles that are normally transported to greater distances and are more of an aviation hazard.
 For more local concerns, perhaps health or deposition issues, one would need more information about the source structure and characteristics.
-These tend to be very volcano and eruption specific and lend themselves easily to local solutions, an example of which is shown over Hawaii -http://www.soest.hawaii.edu/MET/Faculty/businger/poster/vog/.
+These tend to be very volcano and eruption specific and lend themselves easily to local solutions, an example of which is shown over Hawaii.

 3.2 Chemical Accidents

-As noted earlier, NOAA’s model for chemical accidents, usually applied over very short distances, is linked to a chemical database.
+As noted earlier, NOAA’s model for chemical accidents, usually applied over very short distances, is linked to the CAMEO Chemicals database.
 As with many of these types of scenarios, accurate prediction of the consequences of the hazard depends on how accurately the source can be described.
 Fortunately there are certain limitations to the problem, such as the maximum capacity of a chemical tanker.
-More information on available databases and software for chemical emergencies are available from the US EPA - http://www.epa.gov/epahome/data.html.
+More information on available databases and software for chemical emergencies are available from the US EPA.
 Chemical database information can easily be incorporated into any dispersion model.
 However, chemical transformations from one species to another are a more difficult issue.
-Guidance for dispersion modeling of toxic pollutants in urban areas can be found at http://www.epa.gov/scram001/guidance_other.htm .
+Guidance for dispersion modeling of toxic pollutants in urban areas is also available.

 3.3 Wild-land Fires

-The issue of wild-land fires is probably receiving the most attention by various meteorological centers.
-An example of the current NOAA forecast for Central and North America can be found at - http://www.arl.noaa.gov/smoke/.
-The key to many of these systems is linking them to a detection system for fire locations, such as the Hazard Mapping System - http://www.osdpd.noaa.gov/ml/land/hms.html.
-More information is available on the various components, such as fire detection methods-http://www.firedetect.noaa.gov/viewer.htm, and an overview of the hazard system - http://www.ngdc.noaa.gov/seg/hazard/.
-An example of an application over Argentina is shown at http://cimss.ssec.wisc.edu/goes/misc/980902_smoke.html and over the Northwest US at - http://www.blueskyrains.org/
+The issue of wild-land fires and smoke is receiving considerable attention by various meteorological centres.
+An example of the current NOAA forecast for the United States can be found here.
+The key to many of these systems is linking them to a detection system for fire locations, such as NOAA's Hazard Mapping System.
+More information is available on the various components, such as fire detection methods, and an overview of the hazard system.
+An example of an application over Argentina is shown here as well as the modelling of the stratospheric injection of forest fire smoke from a pyrocumulonimbus event in Canada (part I and Part II).

 3.4 Biological Emergencies

-The most current common biological application is related to the spread of plant diseases - http://www.ces.ncsu.edu/depts/pp/soybeanrust/ or the spread of pollen - http://pollen.utulsa.edu/.
-These simulations can be more complicated than they appear at first due to interactions between the meteorology and the source term.
-More recent work is focused on the release of biological materials in urban areas - http://www2.bnl.gov/uao/.
+One common biological application is related to the spread of plant diseases and the spread of pollen.
+The transport of animal diseases is also modeled.
+For example, for the spread of the foot-and-mouth disease.
+The modelling of these can be more complicated than they appear at first due to interactions between the meteorology and the source term.

 3.5 Sand and Dust Storms